JoeTester1965/airbandtuner/README.md

 # Using

-First of all use gnuradio_companion to edit airbandtuner.grc with meaningful values in your netowrk for AudioStreamIP and AudioStreamPort (where network audio is pushed) and rtl_device_arguments (where your RTL dongle is).
+First of all use gnuradio_companion to edit airbandtuner.grc with meaningful values in your netowrk for AudioStreamIP , AudioStreamPort (where network audio is pushed), and  rtl_device_arguments , rtl_ppm  (your RTL dongle).

 Audio can be heard remotely as well as on the default target audio port using the following command (for me only works on *nix not windoze):

 vlc --demux=rawaud --rawaud-channels=1 --rawaud-samplerate=48000 udp://@:AudioStreamPort

+Then:

 ```console
 bash ./start.sh